Experienced Employment Attorney in Florida/

 Employees are fired every day.
 Some are let go for legitimate reasons while others are terminated improperly under state and federal laws.
 The place of business has become a litigation battleground.

-At Feldman Williams, we represent clients who have been involved in many different types wrongful termination cases.
+At the Feldman Legal Group, we represent clients who have been involved in many different types wrongful termination cases.
 We aggressively pursue these cases to make sure that our clients get reinstated at their jobs and receive adequate compensation for damages they have experienced.

 According to the Fair Labor Standards Act (FSLA), it is unlawful for companies to retaliate against or get even with workers who file a complaint regarding their employer’s alleged unlawful policies.